-There were managerial by-products, however, of the court's intervention that affected the capacity of the School Department to carry out its educational mission.
+There were managerial byproducts, however, of the court's intervention that affected the capacity of the School Department to carry out its educational mission.
 Even though the earlier phase of resistance and hostility eventually gave way to greater acceptance of court-ordered responsibilities, a pattern of administrative dependency set in.
-Owing both to the erosion of authority and to limited professional capabilities, the School Department came to rely on the court for directives and, in some cases, used the court to further its own policy or political aims.
-Consistent with the political science maxim that institutions in conflict over time begin to look and act alike, the court became entangled with the administrative mechanism it sought to cure, and the School Department became entangled with the principled incrementalism of the advocacy process.
+Owing both to the erosion of authority and limited professional capabilities, the School Department came to rely on the court for directives and, in some cases, used the court to further its own policy or political aims.

+Consistent with the political science maxim that institutions in conflict over time begin to look and act alike, 11 the court became entangled with the administrative mechanism it sought to cure, and the School Department became entangled with the principled incrementalism of the advocacy process.
 A cycle of dependence ensued, and a sort of "psyching out the court" syndrome developed.
 The department became more passive as the court, since it recognized that its orders were not necessarily self-executing, became more deeply drawn into managerial operations.
 The orders accumulated and became more detailed.

-The appointment of Dr. Robert Wood as superintendent in 1978 marked a turning point in the court-agency relationship.
-While progress toward achieving the court's remedial objectives had been made under the leadership of Marion Fahey, Dr. Wood's predecessor as superintendent, the Wood administration sought, via its mandate for reorganization, to achieve voluntary compliance with many of the major court orders because the court's remedial objectives were shared.
+The appointment of Robert C. Wood as superintendent in 1978 marked a turning point in the court-agency relationship.
+While progress toward achieving the court's remedial objectives had been made under the leadership of Marion Fahey, Wood's predecessor as superintendent, the Wood administration sought, via its mandate for reorganization, to achieve voluntary compliance with many of the major court orders because the court's remedial objectives were shared.
 Expected judicial reaction became only one of the many factors considered in the administrative decision making and implementation process.
-From the court's perspective, many of the extrajudicial factors with which it concerned itself earlier were now viewed, more or less, as forces to be managed by school officials.
-Despite the firing of Dr. Wood in the summer of 1980, there continued to be progress within the School Department toward compliance with outstanding orders; and despite occasional anticourt outbursts and criminal problems associated with contract fixing, the School Committee displayed a concern for stability and quality in educational operations, a concern that was to become conducive to and reenforced by the promise of court withdrawal.
+From the court's perspective, many of the extrajudicial factors with which it concerned itself earlier now were viewed, more or less, as forces to be managed by school officials.

+Despite Wood's firing in the summer of 1980, there continued to be progress within the School Department toward compliance with outstanding orders; and despite occasional anti-court outbursts and criminal problems associated with contract-fixing, the School Committee displayed a concern for stability and quality in educational operations, a concern that was to become conducive to and reënforced by the promise of court withdrawal.
 Especially with the election of two black members in the fall of 1981, the governance structure and administrative operations of the Boston public schools became quite different from what existed in 1974 and 1975.

-By the time of the city elections of 1983, a succession of actions occurred which set the stage for the restoration of administrative authority for the School
+By the time of the city elections of 1983, a succession of actions occurred that set the stage for the restoration of administrative authority for the School Department and the Housing Authority.
+Both judges Garrity signaled their desire to terminate their active jurisdiction and, with regard to the public schools, began to do so.